pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 slug: /getting-started/curling-club-managers
 ---

-Curling I/O is the #1 curling club management and registration platform.
+Curling IO is the #1 curling club management and registration platform.
 Our focus is to make it easy for curling club managers to take registrations online and manage their leagues.

 We also have extremely affordable (and simple) pricing for clubs of all sizes, with no monthly or setup fees.

 ## Online Registration

-Curling I/O was built from the ground up to manage curling club registrations.
+Curling IO was built from the ground up to manage curling club registrations.
 It's intuitive and seamless for curlers of all ages to use season after season.
 In fact, our national curler database makes it even easier to register again after the first season as they won't need to rekey all of their information.